 Congressman Dennis Kucinich (D-OH) today released the following statement in response to news reports that Goldman Sachs has decided to alter its bonus payments:

 “Today, Goldman Sachs bowed to public pressure and promised to suspend bonus payments to its top executives.
-It’s important to
+It’s important to understand this in perspective.
+Goldman did this only in the face of deafening public criticism over bonus payments to bankers.

 “Once the uproar subsides, executives throughout the financial services industry will return to the same practice of showering themselves with outrageous compensation packages and bonuses.